Flying Officer Nathaniel John Merriman Barry

 On 7th October, Barry was shot down and killed as the squadron intercepted a group of Me.109s north-west of Ashford.
 In the engagement, he had been seen to bale out but was dead when found at Wilmington.
 His Hurricane (V6800) crashed in Darenth.

-On 26 May 2007, a memorial marker was erected close to the spot where he fell by the Shoreham Aircraft Museum.
+On 26 May 2007, a memorial marker was erected, close to the spot where Barry fell, by the Shoreham Aircraft Museum.

 Rest in peace Sir and thank you for your service.

 “Nathaniel Barry was one of about a dozen South Africans who joined the RAFVR through their University Squadrons, several of whom flew in the Battle of Britain.
 He was at Western Province Preparatory School in Cape Town ( a feeder for St Andrews) with Percival Ross Frames Burton both were Battle of Britain pilots ,and JD Nettleton the first Lancaster pilot to earn the VC.